VuchinaSystems/crowdtilt-api-spec/README.md

 ## Security

-Crowdtilt is fully PCI compliant and security is of paramount importance to our team.
-Crowdtilt forces HTTPS for all services, including our public website.
+Tilt is fully PCI compliant and security is of paramount importance to our team.
+Tilt forces HTTPS for all services, including our public website.
 All data is stored in a Payment Industry Data Security Standard (PCI DSS) Compliant environment.

-Crowdtilt provides a PCI-compliant javascript library, `crowdtilt.js`, which is easy to implement on your website.
+Tilt provides a PCI-compliant javascript library, `crowdtilt.js`, which is easy to implement on your website.
 Sensitive payment information can then be securely collected without ever touching your servers, keeping you completely outside of PCI and regulatory scope.
 See